Jaack17/Currency-Exchanger/README.md

 # Currency Exchanger

-This is a Python program that allows users to convert currency using the latest exchange rates from the Open Exchange Rates API.
+This Python program allows users to convert currency using the latest exchange rates from the Open Exchange Rates API.
 The program fetches exchange rates from the API, prompts the user for input, performs the currency conversion, and displays the result.

 #### Video Demo:  <URL HERE>

 ## Files

 - `project.py`: The main program file.
 It contains the code to interact with the user, fetch exchange rates, and perform currency conversion.
+- `test_project.py`: The file containing tests for the program functions.

 ## Description